 As they say, you are what you eat.
 Your diet affects not only your weight but your skin, organ function, and reproductive health.
-These foods help contribute to better vaginal health by warding off infections, improving circulation, reducing dryness, and even preventing unpleasant odors.
+These foods help contribute to a healthy vagina by warding off infections, improving circulation, reducing dryness, and even preventing unpleasant odors.

 #1.
 Processed Foods